-Ciceely, a slave owned by Judah Monis, Harvard's professor of Hebrew.15
+Ciceely, a slave owned by Judah Monis, Harvard's professor of Hebrew.

 Though visible and allowed to sustain relationships (as in the case of Juba), slaves were at a fundamental level set apart from both the families that owned them and the free community of Cambridge.
 Venus, Titus and Cato, for example, were all given Roman instead of Christian names.
-Bilhah's was biblical, but referenced Iacob's concubine from the Book of Genesis.
+Bilhah's was biblical, but referenced Jacob's concubine from the Book of Genesis.
 Not one of the slaves had a recorded surname.
 Unlike the early 1600s, in the eighteenth century emancipation and membership in society as a freeperson was rare for both adult slaves and their children.
 College steward Andrew Bordman, for example, kept Jane, the daughter of his slave Rose, until her death in 1741.
-16 Perhaps due to growing numbers, slaves in late colonial Massachusetts increasingly had their mobility curtailed by city ordinances.17 The faculty and administrators of Harvard created their own regulations to maintain clear lines between slaves and members of the college.
-In 1740 they barred a slave named Titus, possibly the same slave once owned by Benjamin Wadsworth, from Cambridge's streets.
-Among the epitaphs in the old Cambridge burial ground is one for Jane, "a Negro Servnt.
+Perhaps due to growing numbers, slaves in late colonial Massachusetts increasingly had their mobility curtailed by city ordinances.
+The faculty and administrators of Harvard created their own regulations to maintain clear lines between slaves and members of the college.
+In 1740 they barred a slave named Titus, possibly the same slave once owned by Benjamin Wadsworth, from the work they did, their roles ctical realities. le infants..." the work they did, their roles in the larger community, and also, ironically, because of their value as property.
+Evidence of their presence survives to this day on Cambridge's streets.
+Among the epitaphs in the historical record because of old Cambridge burial ground is one for Jane, "a Negro Servnt.
 To Andrew Bordman Esq.
-Died March II 1741 Aged 22 year & 3 Months."
+Died March 11 1741 Aged 22 year & 3 Months."
 Wadsworth House, where Titus, Venus, Juba, Cato, and Bilhah lived and worked, still opens its front door onto busy Massachusetts Avenue, and its back rooms onto Harvard's campus.